Deftextra/OAuthGitClientApp/README.md

 or run the [start](start.sh) bash script from project root.

-Otherwise, configure the app to you needs.
+Otherwise, configure the app to your needs.

 ### Register App with github.